jacobgellman/jacobgellman.github.io/_pages/research.md

 * Boomhower, J., Fowlie, M., Gellman, J., & Plantinga, A. "How Are Insurance Markets Adapting to Climate Change?
 Risk Selection and Regulation in the Market for Homeowners Insurance."

+* Gellman, J., & Wibbenmeyer, M. "Wildfire Smoke in the United States."

 * Daum, K. L. W., Hansen, W. D., Gellman, J., Plantinga, A., Jones, C., & Trugman, A. T. "Do Vegetation Fuel Reduction Treatments Alter Forest Fire Severity and Sarbon Stability in California Forests?"

 **Publications**